YibinLong/ZapStream/Zapier_Triggers_API_Requirements.md

 ### P2: Nice-to-have
 - **Documentation and Example Client:**
-  - Minimal documentation and a sample client to demonstrate ease of use.
+  - Documentation and a sample client to demonstrate ease of use.

 ## 7. Non-Functional Requirements
 - **Performance:** High availability with low latency (target < 100ms response time for event ingestion).